Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Can I park my bicycle near the Whitney Museum?

-Yes, bike racks are available right in front of the museum.
-On the other hand, parking for the Citi bike system (New York's public bikes) is located at the southwest corner of Gansevoort and Washington Streets.
+Yes, bike racks are available directly in front of the museum.
+In addition, parking for the Citi Bicycle System (New York's public bicycle system) is located at the southwest corner of Gansevoort and Washington Streets.

 Are Whitney Museum tickets included in any of the city's sightseeing passes?